redesign coaching website

 Sign 2 – It’s becoming harder to use.
 Things are starting to break.

 Technology wears out over time.
-It doesn’t exactly deteriorate like car parts, but rather the coding used starts to not match up with the latest stuff.
+It doesn’t exactly deteriorate like car parts, but rather the coding used starts to fall out of alignment with the latest updates.

 Here are some common breakages …

-- Pages, videos, images take longer to open up
+• Pages, videos, and images take longer to open up

 In addition to stuff just falling apart from getting old, two more reasons to update and enhance your website are:

-- The way we use websites evolves over time.
-Think about how much more we do on mobiles.
+1. The way we use websites evolves over time.
+Consider how much more we do on mobile devices.

-- Website technology improves, is more powerful and faster.
+2. Website technology improves, is more powerful, and faster.
 For example, video is easier to do.

 If your site is breaking, often some good maintenance will do the trick.
 But if the technology behind it is no longer supported, you may be better off investing in a new website.